GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

-With the master bias, the master flat, the processed arcs (one for each of the grating position, aka central wavelength), and the processed standard in the local calibration manager, to reduce the science observations and extract the 1-D spectrum, one only needs to do as follows.
+With the master bias, the master flat, the processed arcs (one for each of the grating position, aka central wavelength), and the processed standard in the local calibration manager, one only needs to do as follows to reduce the science observations and extract the 1-D spectrum.

 .. code-block:: python
     :linenos:
-    :lineno-start: 83
+    :lineno-start: 80

     reduce_science = Reduce()
     reduce_science.files.extend(scitarget)
-    reduce_science.mode = 'ql'
     reduce_science.runr()

 This produces a 2-D spectrum (``S20171022S0087_2D.fits``) which has been